Reset (South Korean TV series)

 Reset is a 2014 South Korean television series starring Chun Jung-myung and Kim So-hyun.
 It aired on OCN from August 24 to October 26, 2014 on Sundays at 23:00 for 10 episodes.

 Plot

 Cha Woo-jin's first love, Seung-hee, was murdered 15 years ago.
 Obsessed with finding her killer, Woo-jin became a prosecutor and has since devoted his career to putting violent criminals behind bars.
 With ten days left before the statute of limitations on Seung-hee's case runs out, Woo-jin meets a 17-year-old high school girl named Jo Eun-bi who looks exactly like Seung-hee.
-Their meeting catalyzes a chain of events that lead Woo-jin nearer to uncovering the truth about the original crime, but Eun Bi's involvement in the investigation makes her the killer's new target.
+Their meeting catalyzes a chain of events that leads Woo-jin closer to uncovering the truth about the original crime, but Eun bi's involvement in the investigation makes her the killer's new target.